mihed001/MMM-Ferroamp/README.md

 ## API Key
 Use of this module requires
-  1. An API Key, which you can obtain by emailing Ferroamp support (e.g support-uk@solaredge.com )
+  1. An API Key, which you can obtain by emailing Ferroamp support.
   2. The Site ID of the Ferroamp system you wish to monitor.